Metro Atlanta: Race and ethnicity

 White Americans made up 55.4% of metro Atlanta's population in 2010, a relative decrease from 63.0% ten years earlier, but in absolute numbers their population increased by over 330,000.
 Non-Hispanic whites proportionally dropped from 59.5% to 50.7% of the metro's population, while increasing by about 224,000.

-Black Americans are the largest racial minority with 32.4% of the population in 2010, up from 28.9% in 2000.
-The city of Atlanta has long been regarded as a "black mecca" for its role as a center of black education, political power, wealth, and culture.
+Black Americans are the largest racial minority with 32.4% of the population in 2010.
+Metro Atlanta has the second largest African American population behind the New York metropolitan area.
 From 2000 to 2010, the geographic distribution of blacks in Metro Atlanta changed radically.
 Long concentrated in the city of Atlanta and DeKalb County, the black population there dropped as more than half a million African Americans settled across other parts of the metro area, including approximately 112,000 in Gwinnett County, 71,000 in Fulton outside Atlanta, 58,000 in Cobb, 50,000 in Clayton, 34,000 in Douglas, and 27,000 each in Newton and Rockdale counties.

 Due to its availability of jobs, Atlanta has been a destination for young college-educated blacks in the Reverse Great Migration of African Americans from the North since the turn of the 21st century, with many settling quickly into suburban locations.
 The Atlanta metropolitan area has the second highest total African American population of any metropolitan area, with only the New York City metro area having more.

-Hispanic Americans are the fastest growing ethnic group.
+Hispanic Americans are the fastest growing ethnic group in Metro Atlanta.
 At 10.4% of the metro's population in 2010, versus only 6.5% in 2000, the metro's Hispanic population increased an astounding 109.6%, or 298,459 people, in ten years.
 Major Hispanic groups include 354,351 Mexicans, 43,337 Puerto Ricans and 17,648 Cubans.
 All of those groups' populations increased by over 90% in the ten-year period.
 Of the metro's 299,000-person increase in the Hispanic population from 2000 to 2010, 98,000 were in Gwinnett County, 57,000 in Cobb, 55,000 in Fulton (all but 3,000 outside the city of Atlanta), 20,000 in Hall, and 15,000 in DeKalb County.